Fish Oil for Brain Function

-Another study showed that omega-3s tend to break down more readily in the bodies of patients with ADHD than in those without the condition.
-“ADDers who have low blood levels of omega-3s will show the biggest improvement in mental focus and cognitive function,” says Brown.
+Another study, published in Nutrition Journal in February 2008, showed that omega-3s tend to break down more readily in the bodies of patients with ADHD than in those without the condition.
+“ADHDers who have low blood levels of omega-3s will show the biggest improvement in mental focus and cognitive function,” says Brown.
 “Sometimes the change is dramatic.”

 John Ratey, M.D., associate clinical professor of psychiatry at Harvard Medical School, recommends that you choose a supplement that contains more EPA (eicosapentaenoic acid) than DHA (docosahexaenoic acid).